-The European Union RoHS tab applies to items or series that are used in electrical or electronic equipment and must be compatible with the European requirements.
+The European Union RoHS tab applies to items or series used in electrical or electronic equipment and must be compatible with the European requirements.
 Items or series can either

-Similarly to the EPEC, the CMRT is free of charge and provided in an Excel format.
+Similar to the EPEC, the CMRT is free of charge and provided in an Excel format.

 Any questions?
 Please contact Enviropass.